Updated: March 7, 2020

 - Erie Brewing Company (EBC) in Harborcreek, PA allows dogs outside on the covered patio!
 Guests report that the staff have even brought out a doggy water bowl.

 - Clement’s Lake Erie Cottages – Dogs allowed with homeowner’s permission.
 (That’s me.)
 Mention you have a dog when inquiring.

 Add Lake Erie Wine Country to your list of places to visit with your dog.
 Whether you take a Sunday drive, a weekend getaway, or a weeklong vacation, don’t forget to bring:

 — a water bowl, and

-— little bags to clean up after your pet.
+— waste bags to clean up after your pet.

 Let’s hear from you.
-Do you know of any other dog friendly places in the area?
+Have you taken your dog to any of these places?
+Do you know of any other dog-friendly places in the area?